etherspot/skandha/README.md

         "account": []
       },
-      "bundleGasLimitMarkup": 25000, # adds some amount of additional gas to a bundle tx "relayingMode": "classic"; # optional, allow to switch to Flashbots Builder api if set to "flashbots", see packages/executor/src/interfaces.ts for more
+      "bundleGasLimitMarkup": 25000, # adds some amount of additional gas to a bundle tx "relayingMode": "classic"; # optional, allows to switch to Flashbots Builder api if set to "flashbots", see packages/executor/src/interfaces.ts for more
-    }
+      "bundleInterval": 10000, # bundle creation interval
+      "bundleSize": 4 # max size of a bundle, 4 userops by default }
   }
 }